Modeling the bounce of a gas-filled ball: Bouncing Balls

+To test our model, we first experiment with a basketball.
+We change the pressure inside the basketball by pumping air in or letting air out through the valve.
+We later extend our model to describe the behavior of a gas-filled ball as the temperature varies.
+We test it with a tennis ball heated and cooled to a range of temperatures.

-Related work models how tennis balls grip and are spun up when they strike the ground at different angles\cite{brody, cross4}, measures the room-temperature coefficient of restitution of tennis balls and Superballs\cite{cross2}, describes a testing method for tennis ball bounce quality\cite{brody2}, and models the impact of the coefficient of restitution on tennis racquet collisions and serves\cite{cross3}, but does not examine temperature dependence.
+Related work models how tennis balls grip and are spun up when they strike the ground at different angles~\cite{brody, cross4}, measures the room-temperature coefficient of restitution of tennis balls and Superballs~\cite{cross2}, measures the temperature variation of the coefficient of restitution of pressureless and pressurized tennis balls between 0\textdegree C and 40\textdegree C~\cite{RoseCoe,Downing2}, describes a testing method for tennis ball bounce quality~\cite{brody2}, and models the impact of the coefficient of restitution on tennis racquet collisions and serves~\cite{cross3}.